uds-psl/coq-library-complexity/README.md

 - `make clean` removes all build files in `theories` and `.html` files in the `website` directory
 - `make realclean` also removes all build files in the `external` directory.
 You have to run `make deps` again after this.

-Use `make all -j[num #cores * 2]` to speed up compilation if you have enough RAM.
+Use `make all -j[#cores * 2]` to speed up compilation if you have enough RAM.
 For compilation with 8 threads or more, about 8-10GB RAM are needed.
 Minimum RAM needed is ~5GB.
 This should take about 1-2 hours, depending on the speed of your system.

 ## Thesis